ricoandreaslepp/CTF/cheatsheet.md

 ## Android APKs
-  1) APK decompiler https://www.decompiler.com/, download zip file
+  1) APK decompiler https://www.decompiler.com/ or use installed _jadx_ app
   2) Look into _/Resources/AndroidManifest.xml_ and then search _/sources_ for _MainActivity.java_ and work on from there. _R.java_ could also be of use.

   Reversing guide and exercises: https://www.ragingrock.com/AndroidAppRE/